poorting/internet.nl_batch_scripts/README.md

 * Bottom 5 'improvers', for both web and mail
 * Top 0 (==all) 'improvers' overall, for both web and mail

 Graphs taking *type* into account are of course only made if such data is available in the database.
 That is: you added it in the process step as shown above.

+By default, *graphs.py* will check if a 'type' column/field is available and render graphs for all the distinct values present in that column.
+If you added other metadata columns than 'type' and want to use that for creating different graphs you can specify the name of the column to use with the -m parameter.
 Below an example of the bar graph of only the latest scores for web/mail for every distinct type in the data (in this example 'type 0' to 'type 5')

 ![Example graph](https://raw.githubusercontent.com/poorting/internet.nl_batch_scripts/master/graphs/Scores-overall-per-type.png)